 - FreeCycle areas will be clearly demarcated on the first floors of all Residence Halls.
 Any unwanted household items, clothing, appliances, electronics, non-perishable food, and furniture should be left in these areas when a student moves out.
 Students are welcome to claim anything they find in the FreeCycle area and the spaces will be cleared each day by noon, ready to be filled up again.

 - Recycle whenever possible!
 Please evaluate your items to be sure that anyting you are putting in the trash is not recyclable or reusable.
-Utilize single stream recycling bins in the res halls for any recyclable materials.
+Utilize single stream recycling bins in the res halls for any recyclable materials such as notebooks, boxes, food containers, etc.

 - Students will be charged for any items left in rooms and any damage found in rooms.
 Please move-out your items early to the appropriate location so you don't have to leave anything behind.